sxxb/rubytest/_files/2021-developmenteconomics-notes.md

     - From this we can see that the interest rate $$R$$ is inversely proportional to wealth $$w$$ and that as $$D$$ rises, $$h$$ will invariably also rise, causing a feedback loop to $$R$$ and $$h$$ that renders $$R$$ to high for poorer borrowers.

+  - Microcredit
+    - Popularised by the Grameen Bank and Mohammed Yunus, Microcredit is the concept of providing small, low cost loans in developing economies.
+    - This may involve group lending, which shifts monitoring costs onto the members of the group instead of the lender, reducing costs.
+This means a loan is provided to a group of borrowers and each receives part of the loan.
+They are all liable for the total sum and thus are incentivised to ensure each other are using their credit responsibly to ensure the loan is repaid.
+This has the side effect of punishing a group for an unfortunate shock that occurs to one or more members of the group.
+    - Generally microcredit has been provided to women which helps achieve development goals such as health and educational improvements.
+    - There is little unbiased evidence for the efficacy of microcredit but it does appear to be effective.
+    - The capital from microcredit can raise incomes enough to have a long term effect on livelihoods - but it is only a small step.
+    - There are some fears that it could become a form of usury.
+    - Microcredit can help poor people start a sole trader business, but:
+      - Not all people want to do this - some prefer to just sell labour, and microcredit is generally not sufficient to help a business expand to the point of hiring other workers.
+      - Other barriers may still exist to starting a business
+      - Repayment timelines and rigidity make some investments impossible - repayments may begin as soon as 1 week after the principle is lent, which is too short a timeline for many businesses.
+Other businesses have inconsistent cash flows and repayments cannot be made at regular intervals.
+      - This has the effect of selecting for less-risky investments, reducing returns and narrowing the pool of potential borrowers.
+    - The focus on 'zero default' may do more harm than good - perhaps more occupied with the programs' reputation than outcomes?
+    - But overall the availability of credit to the poor does help some people, and while it is not a silver bullet solution is does create a positive benefit for developing economies.

 # Week 12 - Corruption

+  -